 - Entry Fee: None

-Taktsang Gompa is a monastery located on the hilltop 45kms from Tawang and is surrounded by dense coniferous forests and magnificent mountains.
+Taktsang Gompa is a monastery located on the hilltop around 40kms from Tawang and is surrounded by dense coniferous forests and magnificent mountains.
 It is thought to have been consecrated by Guru Padmasambhava’s visit in the eighth century.

 The monastery consists of three tiers, each dedicated to a Tibetan deity.
 It also houses the lair of Guru Padmasambhava at the back of the main complex.
 Include this place in your itinerary when you commence Tawang sightseeing to experience peace and calm like never before!